 The FAU Jessup Moot Court Team 2026

-FLTR: Michael Jeanjour, Emma Sundt, Frederike Völkner, Anastasia Friedel, George K. Gyan-Kontoh
+FLTR: Michael Jeanjour, Emma Sundt, Frederike Völkner, George K. Gyan-Kontoh

 Emma